-Prospective adoptive parents must also have filed Form I-800A: Application for Determination of Suitability to Adopt a Child.
+Prospective adoptive parents must also have filed Form I-800A: Application for Determination of Suitability to Adopt a Child from a Convention Country.
 The application must be both of these:

 If you meet all the requirements, you can rely on the safe harbor when you claim the finality of the adoption.

-The IRS won’t challenge the finality of foreign adoptions finalized in a Hague Convention country other than the United States in the tax year that either:
+The IRS usually won’t challenge the finality of foreign adoptions finalized in a Hague Convention country other than the United States.
+This is true in the tax year that either:

-The secretary of state issues a Hague Adoption Certificate (IHAC)
+- The U.S. Secretary of State issues a Hague Adoption Certificate (IHAC)